Skip to content

 The times may vary slightly.
 The interviews are typically conducted at the end of the summer semester (July).

-Students will receive an acceptance or no acceptance letter in September or October prior to the admit year.
+Letters are sent in September or October prior to the admit year.

 As a general rule, the MSU Nurse Anesthesia Program does not permit deferrals.
 Students who decline their seat must re-apply.